 Proposals must include the following components:

-Proposal (the equivalent of one page or less – must use 12-point font and 1-inch margins, single spacing is acceptable) – include title but do not include name(s)/affilitation(s) of submitters
+Proposal (the equivalent of two pages – must use 12-point font and 1-inch margins, single spacing) – Submit a blind copy, which includes the title but do not include name(s)/affiliation(s) of submitters, or any other identifying information.
+The proposal should clearly state the following:

 Budget and budget justification